soworksl2/noblivion_specification/specs/datetime_and_datetimes_functions_format.md

 01:05 PM
 ```

-the case does not matter in 'PM' or 'AM'. and trailing '0's are not mandatory.
+'PM' or 'AM' is case insensitive. and trailing '0's are not mandatory.

 in a datetime if a time is not present it will be implicitly '00:00:00'.
 At least for now it does not have a timezone. so, it will ever be in the local time zone.